 We wanted the list to be objective as possible and the first step was to narrow the list down to a manageable number of athletes to review.
 We decided that the fairest way to do this was to set some standards for consideration.
 If you met one of these standards, you were included in our list to review.
-Here are the four standards.
+Here are the five standards.

-1. Ranking in the AAA All Time Top Ten High Point list using Inclusive or Exclusive Methods.
+1. Ranking in the AAA All Time Top Ten High Point list using Inclusive or Exclusive Methods

-2. Being ranked in the AAA All Time Top Ten in more than one event.
+2. Being ranked in the AAA All Time Top Ten in more than one event

-3. Winning the state meet high point award more than once.
+3. Winning the state meet high point award more than once

-4. Scoring 25 points or more for the decade high point scoring.
+4. Scoring 25 points or more for the decade high point scoring

 AAA All Time Top Ten List

-2. Rosalyn Cary - Capital (1999-2001)
+7. Rosalyn Cary - Capital (1999-2001)

 The Athletes were ranked using the following scoring system.